-Kennecott shall monitor the following unit process wells adjacent to the Slag Cooling Area: NES729 and NES2556.
+Kennecott shall monitor the following unit process wells adjacent to the Slag Cooling Area: NES729 and NES2556 (Table 3) which contains the protection levels and compliance limits.

-Kennecott shall monitor the following wells throughout the term of this permit to assess best management practices: NES620B, NES621A and B, NES622A and B, NES623A and B, NES707A and B, NES715A and B, NES725, NES2574, and NES2797A,B,&C.
+Kennecott shall monitor throughout the term of this permit the following wells to assess best management practices: NES620B, NES621A and B, NES622A and B, NES623A and B, NES693 NES696, NES698A and B, NES700, NES701, NES702, NES703, NES715A and B, NES718, NES725, NES2574, NES2589, NES2590, NES2793B, NES2794 and NES2797A,B, and C. Each of these above listed wells will be monitored for analytical trends but analytical parameter compliance limits are not set.
+If analytical trends show significant changes in concentration magnitude or trend upward, the Permit may be modified by the Director to incorporate compliance limits.